How To Use A Soaker Hose: Planning And Installation

 - Raindrip R325CT 3/4-Inch Hose Thread Swivel by 1/4-Inch Compression Adaptor

 - DIG D54 3/4″ Filter 25psi Pressure Regulator

 What Is A Soaker Hose?

-As it would imply from its name, soaker hoses are hoses which will soak your plants.
-Generally made of a porous rubber material, these hoses are designed to allow water to ooze into your garden over a period of time.
-This ensures deep watering instead of a shallow surface watering.
+As it would imply from its name, soaker hoses are hoses that will soak your plants.
+Generally made of porous rubber material, these hoses are designed to allow water to ooze into your garden over a period of time.
+This ensures deep watering instead of shallow surface watering.

 Often made of recycled rubber from used tires, the material used is thoroughly sterilized and repurposed into something sustainable.
 In getting your soaker hoses, you’re often supporting that recycling effort and being earth-friendly!

 Unlike other forms of irrigation, a soaker hose seldom will get water directly onto the plant, as it doesn’t spray.
 This is really beneficial for most people.

 There’s nothing wrong with using a sprinkler, mind you, and many people do!
 But if you have a plant that’s susceptible to diseases like powdery mildew or other fungal diseases that spread rapidly in wet environments, it’s much safer to opt for a soaker hose over other forms of irrigation.

 There’s a lot of other benefits, so let’s look at some of the other great aspects of soaker hoses now.

 As soaker hoses don’t spray, they enable the user to reduce water usage.
 There’s no waste involved, as the water goes straight from the hose into your garden.
 Further, the slow oozing of the hose prevents runoff and erosion in the garden.